Corned Beef Hash Recipe

 Instructions

-- Add the butter to a large cast-iron skillet 12” to 14” over medium -ow heat and add in the onions to caramelize, about 10 minutes.
+- Add the butter to a large 12” to 14” cast-iron skillet over medium-low heat and add onions to lightly caramelize, which takes about 10 minutes.

-- Next, add in the garlic and sauté for 2 to 3 minutes.
+- Next, add in the garlic and sauté for 30 to 45 seconds or just until fragrant.

 - Add in the beef and potatoes and pan roast over medium heat for 12-15 minutes or until the potatoes are browned and cooked through.
 Stir every 1 to 2 minutes.